tjgillis/sdk-ios/README.markdown

 1.12.1
 ======
 * iOS 6 compatibility improvements.
-* In-app iTunes purchases support for content units, See [Links to the App Store](#in-app_links).
+* In-App iTunes purchases support for content units.
+See [Links to the App Store](#in-app_links).
-* Fixes for crashes affecting devices running iOS versions below 5.0.
+* Fixes for crashes affecting devices running iOS versions lower than 5.0.

 1.12.0
 ======